-Ramin Sedehi is a senior advisor/managing director to BRG’s Higher Education practice.
-He is the chief operating officer of the American University of Beirut, where he is a member of the executive leadership team and principally responsible for the financial and operational health of the institution.
+Ramin Sedehi is the chief operating officer of the American University of Beirut, where he is a member of the executive leadership team and principally responsible for the financial and operational health of the institution.

-Mr. Sedehi served for 12 years as the vice dean (CFO and COO) at the University of Pennsylvania’s School of Arts and Sciences, a $500 million enterprise, one of the largest schools at Penn, and a leader in liberal arts education and research.
-He led the school through its most extensive physical, organizational, and financial transformation in the last 35 years.
-During Mr. Sedehi’s tenure, the university gained in national reputation by moving from 12th to 4th place in the U.S. News rankings; the school reversed longstanding deficits and doubled its financial and physical resources, along with substantial improvement in its academic indicators.
+Mr. Sedehi served for twelve years as the vice dean (CFO and COO) at the University of Pennsylvania’s School of Arts and Sciences, a $500 million enterprise, one of the largest schools at Penn, and a leader in liberal arts education and research.
+He led the school through its most extensive physical, organizational, and financial transformation in the last thirty-five years.
+During Mr. Sedehi’s tenure, the university gained in national reputation by moving from twelfth to fourth place in the US News rankings; the school reversed longstanding deficits and doubled its financial and physical resources, along with substantial improvement in its academic indicators.

 As an award-winning faculty member at Penn’s Fels Institute of Government, Mr. Sedehi regularly taught graduate courses in Financial Management and Budgeting and in Leadership and Strategy for Complex Organizations.

 Before Penn, Mr. Sedehi served in financial and organizational leadership positions at the University of California, San Francisco and at UCSF Stanford Health Care.
 He was a key member of the financial leadership team responsible for the merger with Stanford Hospital System.
 He worked with CEOs, CFOs, and deans of the various institutions involved in the merger and, in particular, led the development of the common funds flow arrangement between UCSF Stanford Health Care and the two medical schools.